psychokadse/dotfiles/README.md

     ```sh
     stow -d ~/.dotfiles .
     ```
-12. Open `~/.config/nvim/lua/psychokadse/packer.lua` in Neovim and source it
-13. Run `:PackerSync` in Neovim to install the necessary packages
+12. Source `~/.config/nvim/lua/psychokadse/packer.lua` in neovim and run `:PackerSync` to install the required packages.

+    This can be done as a shell one-liner:
+    ```sh
+    nvim -c ':so ~/.config/nvim/lua/psychokadse/packer.lua | :PackerSync'
+    ```
-14. If you want to stow global configuration files as well, run a separate stow on stow directory `~/.dotfiles/global` and target directory `/etc`
+13. If you want to stow global configuration files as well, run a separate stow on stow directory `~/.dotfiles/global` and target directory `/etc`
-15. If you included step 13, you also have to make the included wallpapers accessible system-wide:
+14. If you included step 13, you also have to make the included wallpapers accessible system-wide:
     ```sh
     sudo cp -r ~/Pictures/wallpapers /usr/share/wallpapers
     ```